The view of Butler Library from the steps of Low Library

 Student Life

-Your remarkable classmates will inspire you with their fierce intelligence and determination to make a difference.
+there is no single way to be a Columbia Law School student.
+Your remarkable classmates will inspire you with their intelligence, ambition, and determination to make a difference.
 With more than 85 student organizations to choose from, you will find shared interests and develop relationships with allies, mentors, and lifelong friends.

 Explore Life at Columbia Law